zerynth/docs/docs/reference/guide/docs/seqmap.md

 ```

 If *sep* is not specified, a different splitting algorithm is
-applied: runs of consecutive whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
-Consequently, splitting an empty string or a string consisting of just whitespace with a `None` separator
+applied: runs of consecutive whites pace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing white space.
+Consequently, splitting an empty string or a string consisting of just white space with a `None` separator
 returns `[]`.

 For example: